 6 Essentials You’ll want to bring to your Yoga Teacher Training

-You decided to go into your first yoga teacher training ?
-How great !
+Did you decide to go into your first yoga teacher training?
+How great!
 It is a very exciting journey and

 perhaps you feel a bit keyed up and clueless about packing up for this upcoming adventure, wondering